floneum/floneum-site/kalosm_doc_src/en/reference/llms/context.md

 ## Creating an Embedding Database

 Now that we know how to create embeddings, we can use them to create an embedding database.
 An embedding database is a data structure that stores embeddings and allows you to search for documents that are similar to a given query.
-Kalosm provides a `DocumentDatabase` struct that can be used to create an embedding database.
+Kalosm provides a `DocumentTable` struct that can be used to create an embedding database linked to a table in a [Surrealdb](https://surrealdb.com/) database.
 You can choose a chunk strategy to use when creating the embedding database.
 A chunk strategy determines how documents are split into chunks before being embedded.
 In this example, we will use the `Sentence` chunk strategy, which splits documents into sentences before embedding them.
 The bert embedding model tends to work best with single sentence chunks.

 ```rust
 {{#include src/doc_snippets/embeddings.rs:create_embedding_database}}